-Public transport expenditure is funded through fares, GWRC rates and investment from the the Transport Agency.
+Public transport expenditure is funded through fares, GWRC rates and investment from the Transport Agency.
 We set the expenditure amount and the rates contribution as part of our Long Term Plan and Annual Plan processes, and review the standard fares every year.

-The following table and graph outline the funding of public transport operational costs in 2014 and 2015.
+The following table and graph outline the funding of public transport operational costs in 2014/15.